Welcome to our new website, designed to help you discover our history and learn about the work of the Museum & National Trust

 Read more about this remarkable donation: The National Stamp Collection

-The Museum's future is dependent upon relocation - ideally to the Government Dockyard.
+The museum is moving to the Government Dockyard.

 To find out more or give your support click here The Dockyard